prominence-eosc/docs/containers.md

 Some are some additional requirements on the container images for MPI jobs:
 * "mpirun" should be in available inside the container and in the PATH
-* The "ssh" command should be installed inside the container
-* There is no reason to set an entrypoint as it will not be used
+* The "ssh" command should be installed inside the container There is no reason to set an entrypoint as it will not be used.
+A command (and any required arguments) must be specified.

 A simple minimal starting point for a Dockerfile for a CentOS 7 container image for OpenMPI is:
 ```